TheMarex/ba-thesis/ba.md

 This can lead to singularities if both legs are already fully streched, as the edge of their workspace is reached.
 The second methode relies on an additional rotating the pelvis link.
-For this approach to work, the robot needs a joint that allows roations around the anterior axis ($y$-Axis) to keep the upper body uprigt.
+For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-Axis) to keep the upper body uprigt.
 Since the robot model we used does not have this DOF, we only implemented the first approach.

 ### Interaction between controllers